Equity Scholarship applications for mid year 2018

 Institution Equity Scholarships (IES) are university-funded scholarships to support undergraduate students with low socio-economic status who can demonstrate financial disadvantage.

-For the first half of 2018 SATAC provides an Equity Scholarships application service on behalf of the University of Adelaide and the University of South Australia.
-By submitting one free application through SATAC you will be considered for all Institution Equity Scholarships offered.
+For the second half of 2018 SATAC provides an Equity Scholarships application service on behalf of the University of South Australia.

 Details on the scholarships on offer can be found in the fact sheets below.